Diezani Alison-Madueke: Early life and education

 While in the UK, she commenced studying architecture in England but then moved to Howard University in the United States.
 She graduated from Howard with a bachelor's degree on 8 December 1992.
 In 2002, she attended Cambridge Judge Business School for her MBA degree.
-Diezani is a beneficiary of the Chevening scholarship.
+She is a beneficiary of the Chevening scholarship.

 Career

 Shell Nigeria

-She returned to Nigeria in 1992 and joined Shell Petroleum Development Corporation working in the estates area of operations in the Lagos office of Shell as well as acting as an architectural consultant.
+Alison-Madueke returned to Nigeria in 1992 and joined Shell Petroleum working in the estates area of operations in the Lagos office of Shell as well as acting as an architectural consultant.
 She rose to the position of Head of Civil Infrastructures and then became Head of Corporate Issues and Crisis Management Unit in 1997.
 Upon completion of her MBA program at Cambridge, she was made Lead Joint Ventures Representation Adviser in 2004.

-Alison-Madueke was appointed as an Executive Director of Shell in 2006.
-She was the first woman ever to be appointed by Shell as an Executive Director in Nigeria.
+Alison-Madueke was appointed as an executive director of Shell in 2006.
+She was the first woman ever to be appointed by Shell as an executive director in Nigeria.

 In government

 Alison-Madueke has held three significant positions in the Nigerian federal government.
 She was appointed Transportation Minister in July 2007.
 On 23 December 2008, she became the Minister of Mines and Steel Development.
-When Vice-President; Goodluck Jonathan became acting President in February 2010, he dissolved the cabinet on 17 March 2010, and swore in a new cabinet on 6 April 2010 with Alison-Madueke as Minister for Petroleum Resources.
-Diezani left office on June 1, 2015, as part of the presidential transition to Jonathan's successor.
+When Vice-president Goodluck Jonathan became acting president in February 2010, he dissolved the cabinet on 17 March 2010, and swore in a new cabinet on 6 April 2010 with Alison-Madueke as Minister for Petroleum Resources.
+Alison-Madueke left office on June 1, 2015, as part of the presidential transition to Jonathan's successor.
 She then went to work for the Commonwealth of Dominica as a Trade and Investment Commissioner.

 Minister of Petroleum Resources

-As Minister of Petroleum Resources, Alison-Madueke pledged to transform Nigeria's oil and gas industry so that all Nigerians benefit.
+As Minister of Petroleum Resources, Alison-Madueke pledged to transform Nigeria's oil and gas industry.

 In April 2010, President Goodluck Jonathan signed the Nigerian Content Act, which aimed to increase the percentage of petroleum industry contracts awarded to indigenous Nigerian businesses – a reaction to the domination of the sector by foreign operators.

 One of the most controversial policies introduced under Alison-Madueke was the government's plan to remove state subsidies on fuel prices.
 Alison-Madueke supported the discontinuation of the subsidy "because it poses a huge financial burden on the government, disproportionately benefits the wealthy, [and] encourages inefficiency, corruption and diversion of scarce public resources away from investment in critical infrastructure."